juntao/arenztopia/content/tourism.md

 ## Things To do

 Olb City Art Museum $ The biggest art museum in Arenztopia.
 Next door is the Olb City National Library, where millions of books and archives are kept.
 Has everything from paleolithic sculptures to abstract modern art.
 Constantly hosting special exhibits that are free of charge.
-The 5$ ticket provides a super low price to look at amazing sculptures and paintings in Arenztopia's biggest art museum.
+The 10-Arenzo ticket provides a super low price to look at amazing sculptures and paintings in Arenztopia's biggest art museum.
-*3500 West Main Street*

-Museum of Candy $ A 3$ fee covers a look at almost every candy ever circulated.
-Includes wrappers, statistics, sampling trays, and more.
+*3500 Kercher Lane*

+Villa Palenque $ Located in the heart of Olb City, the Villa Palenque is an immaculate example of an Arenztopian-Spanish style villa.
+A 2-Arenzo admission fee offers a self-guided tour of the entire villa, which has different artifacts from the Spanish rule of Arenztopia.
-*5403 High Street*
+*5403 AR-10*

-Olb City Monument $ A huge, hollow column that commemorates the founding of Olb City.
-Pay 2$ to climb 500 steps and look at dizzying views of the city.
+Olb Plaza $ Olb Plaza is at the center of Olb City.
+It is a very large, octagonal plaza which is ringed with shops and apartments.
+It is a common gathering place for locals.
+The plaza is pedestrian and bicycle-only, and there are no streets running adjacent to it, making it a good place to enjoy a peaceful stroll or a coffee.
+The shops around it are generally not expensive at all.
+*Olb Plaza*

+Sanson Tower $$ The Sanson Tower is the tallest building in Olb City, at 98 stories.
+It features many shops and malls on the first seven floors.
+Surrounding it is a green area with trees and benches.
-*Monument Plaza, East Main Street*
+*2030 Main Street*

-Inca National Historical Site $ This monumental Incan temple was built to honor the earth goddess Pachamama, who was believed to live in Mount Arenztopia.
-The fascinating, well-written signs invite you into ancient history at a fee of 4$.
-You can read more about it below at the very bottom of this page.
-*9700 Temple Avenue*

-Argingdan Manor $ A fascinating 19th-century mansion that was used as a noble residence, mill, car garage, and hospital before being turned into a park and museum.
-Tons of rare furniture and exhibits are on display for a fee of 3$.
+Anda Dam $ This dam blocks the Anda River and generates power for Olb City.
+It has a tour program where you can see the turbines and all the different parts of the dam.
+*3600 AR-10*

+Capitol $ This is the capitol building of the Old Region, and it has a lot of history.
+The building was originally built in 1550 as a government office, but it burned down in 1622.
+The lot stood empty until 1665, when it was rebuilt.
+The 1665 building burned down as well in 1770.
+In 1800, the building was rebuilt again, this time out of stone, and the building you see today is the 1800 building.
+It costs 4 Arenzos to go inside and see many historical artifacts that are on display, as well as climb the famously tall clock tower and dome.
-*6300 High Street*
+*2301 High Street*

-Rett Technologies, Inc $ This company was active in the early 20th century and may have created the first MRI long before it was commercially available.
-After going defunct in 1930, the headquarters were abandoned for 80 years and then turned into a landmark.
-It costs 2$ to take a tour.
-*2301 Riverside Avenue*
+City Hall $ As its name suggests, this is the Olb City City Hall.
+It is a very unique building, with one side of its facade being modern-style (irregular windows, whitewash, etc.) and the other half being neoclassical-style.
+Inside, you can see many different artifacts from Olb City.
+The back of the large building offers views of Lake Oglethorpe.
+*6090 Aspenfield Boulevard*

 # National Parks